ArtCodeStudio/facebook-events-october-plugin/README.md

-# October CMS Facebook Events Plugin

-## About

-This plugin allows you to announce upcoming events on your website,  which can be either manually created or automatically pulled from a Facebook page event.
-You may also mix both modes.

-The plugin contains a single component, named 'eventlist', which is used  to display the event timeline.
-Its default template is very bare and raw.
-It is recommended to use your own markup for it to make the design  fit your needs.

 ## I.) Documentation
-After installing the plugin, a new sidebar item here:

-**Settings -> Misc -> Facebook Events**
+After installing the plugin you will find settings for the Facebook Events in **Settings -> Misc -> Facebook Events** and an additional item "Manual Events" in the backend top navigation.

 #### Facebook Settings Tab
-This tab offers the choice to display Facebook page events, manual entered events or even both.
+This tab offers the choice to display Facebook page events, manual entered events or both.
 Manual events can be maintained under the Manual Events top-menu section.
 *see II.)
 Manual Events Topic below*